-DuPlessis has won the Dorothy and Sherrill C. Corwin Award for Excellence in Composition (1st prize - Percussion, 2nd prize - Electroacoustic) and recently has been nominated for the 2020 ASCAP/SEAMUS award.
-He has collaborated with new music luminaries such as Los Angeles Percussion Quartet, Formalist Quartet, Henrique Portovedo, and Scott Worthington.
-His music has been performed in North America, Europe, Korea and in the middle of the Caribbean Sea.
+DuPlessis has earned international recognition for his works, including prizes such as, among others, the Destellos International Competition 2020 (honorable mention), the Dorothy and Sherrill C. Corwin Award for Excellence in Composition (1st prize - Percussion, 2nd prize - Electroacoustic), and the 2020 SEAMUS/ASCAP award (finalist).
+He has collaborated with new music luminaries such as Los Angeles Percussion Quartet, Formalist Quartet, Hocket, Henrique Portovedo, and Scott Worthington.
+His music has been performed in North America, Europe, Korea, and in the middle of the Caribbean Sea.

-As a programmer, DuPlessis is at the same time interested in preservation and reincarnation of preexisting software and the creation of innovative software that expands the creative toolbox for artists.
+As a programmer, DuPlessis is interested in preservation and reincarnation of preexisting software as well as the creation of innovative software that expands the creative toolbox for artists.
 He works most often in C++, Python, and Pure Data.
-Currently, he is developing software that facilitates his novel spectral processing techniques as well as a signal generator based on the linear dynamics of a coupled oscillator network.
+Currently, he is developing software that facilitates his novel spectral processing methods as well as a signal generator based on the linear dynamics of a coupled oscillator network.

-DuPlessis is also dedicated to presenting new music.
-He regularly organizes concerts, and in 2018 he was Director of the UCSB Summer Music Festival: a 2-day festival celebrating new music and diversity.
-As Technical Coordinator at the Center for Research in Electronic Art Technology (CREATE), he manages three electronic music studios and works with Curtis Roads to present concerts and talks relating to computer music.
+DuPlessis is also dedicated to presenting new music as a concert organizer, producer, and live electronics performer.
+In 2018 he was Director of the UCSB Summer Music Festival: a 2-day festival celebrating new music and diversity.
+As Technical Coordinator at the Center for Research in Electronic Art Technology (CREATE), he manages three electronic music studios and works with Curtis Roads to present concerts and talks related to computer music.

 DuPlessis' teachers have included Curtis Roads, Clarence Barlow, João Pedro Oliveira, and Martin Kutnowski.
-In 2019, he attended the Chigiana Summer Academy (Alvise Vidolin, Nicola Bernardini), the Musiques et Recherches Summer Academy (Annette Vande Gorne, Hans Tutschku), and the Bogong Centre for Sound Culture Field Recording Masterclass (Douglas Quin, Philip Samartzis).
-He completed his BA in Music and Psychology at St. Thomas University (Canada) in 2013, his MA in Composition at UC Santa Barbara in 2019, and is currently simultaneously finishing a PhD in Composition and a Master of Science in Media Arts & Technology at UC Santa Barbara.
+He completed his BA in Music and Psychology at St. Thomas University (Canada) in 2013, his MA in Composition at UC Santa Barbara in 2019, and has attended the Chigiana Summer Academy (Alvise Vidolin, Nicola Bernardini), the Musiques & Recherches Summer Academy (Annette Vande Gorne), and the Bogong Centre for Sound Culture Field Recording Masterclass (Douglas Quin, Philip Samartzis).
+He is currently simultaneously finishing a PhD in Composition and a Master of Science in Media Arts & Technology at UC Santa Barbara.